lemotdesign/one-click-hugo-cms/site/content/termite-treatment-cost-on-the-gold-coast/_index.md

       Reach out to Conquer Termites, your neighbourhood expert with 20 years of service on the Gold Coast.
 Boasting 25 adept, fully licensed technicians, we're adept at spotting and eliminating termites tailored to the unique requirements of South East Queensland homes.

-      ### Call Conquer Termites & Pest Management on 1300 417 007
-    heading: How much does a Termite Treatment Cost - Gold Coast?
+    heading: Consumer Alerts about Termite Companies on the Gold Coast
-    imageUrl: img/team-conquer-termites.jpg
+    imageUrl: img/termite-licenses-queensland.png
 ---